Differential-Integral Neural Operator for Long-Term Turbulence Forecasting: Introduction

 This failure in long-term prediction is not arbitrary and typically manifests in two distinct modes: \textit{over-smoothing}~\citep{yang2020revisiting, chen2020measuring}, where the model fails to preserve fine-scale vortex structures, leading to an anomalous decay of energy in the high-frequency spectrum; and \textit{simulation collapse}~\citep{sivaselvan2006lagrangian,johnsen2009numerical}, where the model generates non-physical artifacts and energy divergence.
 We argue that these issues are not merely matters of model capacity or training techniques but stem from a more profound structural deficiency in current neural operator architectures.
 Specifically, this deficiency lies in the fundamental mismatch between the model's architecture and the mathematical structure of the governing physical laws, the Navier-Stokes equations.
 The Navier-Stokes equations are inherently composed of operators with distinct mathematical properties: local differential operators, such as the viscosity and pressure gradient terms, which govern local, high-frequency dissipative processes; and global integral operators, which are necessary to enforce global constraints like incompressibility.
 Existing monolithic architectures, such as the Fourier Neural Operator (FNO)~\citep{li2021fourier} relying solely on global convolutions or U-Net~\citep{ronneberger2015u} relying on local ones, are naturally biased towards one class of operators while neglecting the other.
 This operator mismatch is the root cause of the violation of physical laws and the subsequent error accumulation in long-term predictions.

 Based on this insight, we advocate that a successful physical surrogate model should not attempt to fit the entire complex evolution with a single, homogeneous structure.
 Instead, it should follow a design principle of Physics-Decomposition.
 To this end, we propose the Differential-Integral Neural Operator (\method{}).
 The parallel architecture of \method{} is a direct mirror and implementation of the operator structure of the Navier-Stokes equations.
 Its core consists of two synergistic branches: a differential operator branch, which we construct using specially constrained convolutional networks~\citep{he2016deep, raonic2023convolutional} that are theoretically proven to converge to a true differential operator in the limit of grid refinement, dedicated to learning the system's local dynamics; and an integral operator branch, where we innovatively leverage the global self-attention mechanism of the Transformer~\citep{NIPS2017_3f5ee243, dosovitskiy2021an}, interpreting it as a powerful tool for learning a data-driven global integral kernel to capture non-local interactions.
-By aligning its architecture with the mathematical structure of the physical laws, \method{} is designed from first principles to achieve physical consistency, long-term stability, and model interpretability.
-The main contributions of this paper are summarized as follows:

-\ding{182} \textbf{\textit{Theoretically}}, we are the first to propose and argue that the failure of neural operators in long-term forecasting stems from an operator mismatch with the underlying PDEs, and we establish physics-decomposition as an effective design principle to address this problem.

-\ding{183} \textbf{\textit{Methodologically}}, we design \method{}, a novel neural operator framework that, for the first time, integrates a differential operator with rigorous mathematical convergence guarantees (via constrained CNNs) and a powerful global integral operator (via a Transformer) into a unified parallel model.

-\ding{184} \textbf{\textit{Empirically}}, through extensive experiments on the challenging task of long-term 2D Kolmogorov flow forecasting, we demonstrate that \method{} achieves significant, breakthrough advantages in prediction accuracy, long-term stability, and physical fidelity over existing state-of-the-art methods.